caquino/MailCop/README.md

     Whitelist.pm - Whitelisting
     p0f.pm - Passive OS Fingerprint filtering

-This code was written in 2006, it still runing on some email system without maintenance.
+This code was written in 2006 without improvements since then, it still runing on some email system without maintenance.